migueljnoboa/QA-Proyecto-Final/README.md

 Qa Proyecto Final implementation.
 You'll learn how to set up your development environment, understand the project structure, and find resources to help you add muscles to your skeleton — transforming it into a fully-featured application.

+## Risk Assesment

+1. Security issues involving API access.
+  - Fix: create tests on API calls to make sure the appropriate users are able to make calls and prevent unverified ones.

+2. Issues integrating Spring Boot Backend with React Front End
+   - Fix: Investigate appropriate implementation of Spring API, document and create a standard API call procedure / structure.
+Test for stable communication

+3. Conflicts from working in a team.
+   - Fix: Always make sure to be working on a separete branch and double check updates on the project before pushing code to the repository.

+4. Unneseary testing
+   - Fix: Focus testing efforts on points of confliction / weakness as well as the requierments and rules the project needs to follow.
+Then keep going with coverage testing, but to use time more efficiently focus on the main classes, services and UI.
+Use flyway for ease and consistency of tests.